Marvell-Consulting/project-reports/content/en/pim/project-reports/sprint5-mid/index.md

 - Test PIM prototype with data consumers
 - Set up session with PAQ team
-- Plan manufacturer workshops for Sprint 5
+- Plan and run manufacturer workshops for Sprint 5
 - Add context, constraint and beta plan slides to the assessment show and tell slide deck
 - Set up session with DHSC supply resilience team
 - Add design slides to assessment show and tell slide deck